-Motivational Ted Talks for Teens
+Motivational TED Talks for Teens

 We can all agree on one thing.
 Being a teenager is hard.
 From peer pressure to bullying, it always seems like there is something going on that can be downright destructive.
 And even though teams might seem like they’re overly confident and certain of all the answers, they more than likely need a bit of guidance and motivation as well.

-Ted Talks are a great way to introduce your child to topics and ideas that they maybe haven’t thought about before.
+TED Talks are a great way to introduce your child to topics and ideas that they maybe haven’t thought about before.
 Not only that, but they help your child listen and think about things in a new light, too.

 How Do You Define Yourself?